 This article is the first part of Aamirah’s series on Unani Medicine, in which a general introduction to this tradition and the concept of the four temperaments is given.
-Part two of this series, which digs deeper into the six lifestyle factors, will be published soon.
+Part two of this series, which digs deeper into the six lifestyle factors, can be read here.

 Heralded as one of the great sciences of the Islamic world, Unani Tibb (literally Greek medicine) was practiced and developed from the days of the height of Greek civilization, and successfully reached generations across a wide array of empires in Islamic civilization.
 A thriving system, leading with a whole-body approach, its ultimate goal was to strike a balance between mind, body, and spirit.